carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-noexcept.rst

 .. option:: ReplacementString

 Users can use :option:`ReplacementString` to specify a macro to use instead of ``noexcept``.
 This is useful when maintaining source code that uses custom exception specification marking other than ``noexcept``.
-Fixit hints will only be generated for non-throwing specifications.
+Fix-it hints will only be generated for non-throwing specifications.

 Example
 ^^^^^^^